 Consider what happened in New Orleans not long ago when Hurricane Katrina hit.
 The authorities were either unprepared, negligent, or simply incompetent when it came to providing help when people most needed it.
 If an even more serious crisis were to occur, possibly on a much wider scale, do you really think that you can count on the government to save you?

 Essential Qualities of a Bunker

 If you are going to build a personal security bunker, you want to make sure that it has certain features.
-These may include:
+These may include the items listed below.

 Situated in a Relatively Safe Location – This is impossible to predict with certainty, of course.
 You probably wouldn’t, however, want to build it near a nuclear power plant, a city, a military base or a river that often floods.
 More below.

 Sturdy Construction – This may seem obvious, but it’s essential.
 A bunker is only secure if it’s solidly constructed and safe from fire, flooding and impact.

 Easy to Access – It’s only useful if you can get there when you have to.
 If it’s built as an addition to your home this won’t be an issue.

 Concealable – you don’t want it to be visible to people passing by.

 Deep Underground – to protect you from radiation or toxic chemicals.